Polska / mazowieckie

 |County:||kozieniecki / kozieniecki (before 1939)|

 Głowaczów is located on the Radomka River, on the road from Kozienice to Warka.
 It is currently a village in Poland in Mazowsze Province, Kozienica District, Głowaczów Municipality, surrounded by the Kozienicka and Stromiecka Forests.
 It has inhabitants 780 inhabitants (2006).

 Jews began to settle here in the first half of the 18th century.
 There were 388 Jews, comprising 40.6 percent of the population, living in Głowaczów in 1827.
-In 1897 construction began on a mihvah and a kosher slaughterhouse, and in 1899 on a house of prayer.
+In 1897 construction of a mikhveh and a kosher slaughterhouse began, and in 1899 a house of prayer was erected.
 The community also owned a fenced cemetery of 0.68 ha, which was located on the road to the village of Bobrownik.